4 million children live in poverty in the UK, one of the worst rates in the industrialised world.

 Growing up in poverty can blight children’s well-being and their future life chances.
-For example children living in poverty are more likely to have poor physical and mental health and less likely to achieve their full potential at school and in employment.
-For more information on the current state of child poverty in the UK see our briefing.
+For example children living in poverty are more likely to have poor physical and mental health and less likely to achieve their potential at school and in employment.

-Try our calculator that allows you to get an idea of what the poverty line looks like for a given family type in any year from 2000 to the present.
+Try our calculator to get an idea of what the poverty line looks like for a given family type in any year from 2000 to the present.

 - Fair and Square campaign